timmcginley/41936/Assignments/A.md

 ## A5 Invoices
 * All non PM subjects need to submit invoices to their PM documenting the  hours work they have done for Part A.
 * All hours worked on the project such as team meetings, individual time should be included.
 The only hours NOT included are the lecture hours, every other hour should be counted and recorded.
 * The PM should then collect the invoices, total hours per consultancy and work tasks done into a single document that they submit with the rest of the documents.
-Make sure to include include your hourly rates, and any calculations on how you have perfromed the invoice
+Make sure to include your hourly rates, and any calculations on how you have performed the invoice
-* You can use your own templates but it has to include the same necessary infroamtion as the found template on learn under PM.
+* You can use your own templates but it has to include the same necessary information as the found template on learn under PM.
 * Note: The hours are counted per person so if two consultants have worked for 4 hours on the same task, then that's 8 hours to invoice.

 ## A6 Client Report
-This report is to be cooridinated among all disicplines as there are also disciplinary requirements to be included.
+This report is to be coordinated among all disciplines as there are also disciplinary requirements to be included.
 * Provide basic guidance to the client on what you have found from your analysis.
-* You should explain to them the implications of different different further analysis that you could do.
+* You should explain to them the implications of different further analysis that you could do.
 * Provide input on how you analysed and plan to proceed with the client requirements.

 _For more details and requirements of the assignment from your respective discipline, check the [Subject Requirements](/Subjects/index.md)_